 Mission & Vision of Camp Discovery

-The mission of Camp Discovery is to engage and inspire through discovery in nature.
+The mission of Camp Discovery is to engage and inspire through discovery in science and nature.

 The vision of Camp Discovery is to cultivate the power of discovery as a process leading to the health and well-being of people, the community, and the planet.

 There are four sacrosanct core beliefs in all Camp Discovery programs: